Chapter 12: Testability Features

 This can be written much more maintainably as:

-Naturally real columns have much longer names and there are often a lot more than 10.
+Naturally, real columns have much longer names and there are often many more than 10.

 Some of the patterns described above are so common that CQL offers a mechanism to automatically generate those test procedures.